Prenuptial Agreement Attorney In Lithonia, Georgia

 Data from the National Statistics Office of Georgia indicates that there were about 10,168 first-marriage divorces statewide in 2019.
 When engaged couples decide to get married, they often agree to share their wealth and assets.
 However, things don’t always turn out as anticipated.
 In the event of marriage dissolution, a prenuptial agreement can help define expectations, protect children and assets, and help both parties achieve financial security and peace of mind.

 If you are contemplating establishing a prenuptial agreement with your fiancé, it is important that you consult with an experienced Georgia family law attorney for detailed guidance.
-Attorney Noreen Banks-Ware is committed to providing comprehensive legal guidance in marital agreement-related matters and will offer you the detailed counsel, support, and advocacy you need to make wise decisions.
+Our founder, attorney E. Noreen Banks-Ware, is committed to providing comprehensive legal guidance in marital agreement-related matters and will offer you the detailed counsel, support, and advocacy you need to make wise decisions.

-E.N.
-Banks-Ware Law Firm LLC proudly serves clients across Lithonia, Covington, McDonough, Decatur, and Conyers, Georgia.
+At E.N.
+Banks-Ware Law Firm, LLC, we proudly serve clients across Lithonia, Covington, McDonough, Decatur and Conyers, Georgia.

 A prenuptial agreement (also known as a prenup or premarital agreement) is a marital agreement or contract entered into by couples before getting married.
 The purpose of the prenuptial agreement is to define expectations and determine the rights of each spouse in the event of a divorce.